syncfusion-content/blazor-docs/blazor/radio-button/how-to/customize-radiobutton-appearance.md

+---
+layout: post
+title: How to Customize Radiobutton Appearance in Blazor Radio Button Component | Syncfusion
+description: Checkout and learn about Customize Radiobutton Appearance in Blazor Radio Button component of Syncfusion, and more details.
+platform: Blazor
+control: Radio Button
+documentation: ug
+---

 # Customize Radio Button Appearance

 You can customize the appearance of the Radio Button component by using the CSS rules.